-The subordination period will end once we (See page 16 of the accompanying meet the financial tests in the partnership agreement, but it generally cannot end before December 31, 2003.
-However, if the general partner is removed under some circumstances, the subordination period will end.
+- (See page 16 of the accompanying prospectus) financial tests in the partnership agreement, but it generally cannot end before December 31, 2003.
+However, if the general partner is removed under some circumstances, the subordination period will end. - .
 When the subordination period ends, all senior subordinated units and junior subordinated units will convert into Class B common units on a one-for-one basis, and each common unit will be redesignated as a Class A common unit.

+.
 The main difference between the Class A common units and Class B common units is that the Class B common units will continue to have the right to receive incentive distributions and additional units.

-Incentive distributions.......
-If quarterly distributions of available (See page 17 of the accompanying cash exceed target levels, the senior subordinated units, junior subordinated units and general partner units will receive an increased percentage of distributions, resulting in their receiving a greater amount on a per unit basis than the common units.
+Incentive distributions......
+If quarterly distributions of available cash exceed target (See page 17 of the accompanying prospectus) levels, the senior subordinated units, junior subordinated units and general partner units will receive an increased percentage of distributions, resulting in their receiving a greater amount on a per unit basis than the common units.